cmjd1993/Getting_and_Cleaning_Data_Project/README.md

 5. The work submitted for this project is the work of the student who submitted it

 ##The Repos##
-This Repos comntains the following:
+This Repos contains the following:
 * Tidy_Data - This is my tidy dataset
 * Codebook.md - A markdown file with
 * README.md - This file